nicholas-vanorden/php-lvl-vue-journal/README.md

-# 📖 PHP & Vue Journal
+# php-lvl-vue-journal

-A beautiful, modern journaling web application built with PHP, Laravel, and Vue.js.
+A beautiful, quaint little journaling web application built with PHP, Laravel, and Vue.js.
 Write, organize, and reflect on your thoughts with a sleek interface featuring dark/light themes, elegant typography, and sunset-inspired gradients.

 ## ✨ Features